AccelerateNetworks/PagingServer/README.rst

   * klaxon

+  Described in `paging.example.conf`_.

 * List of hardware outputs (ALSA PCMs) to use as JACK final outputs/sinks.

   Related configuration options:

   * jack-output-ports

+  Same as with PJSUA outputs/ports above, ``jack-output-ports`` can be enumerated via ``paging --dump-jack-ports`` command, and filtered by direct id or name regexp, if necessary.

+  Default is to route PJSUA call to all outputs available in JACK.

-All settings mentioned here are located in the [audio] section of the configuration file, see `paging.example.conf`_ for descriptons for all of these.
+All settings mentioned here are located in the ``[audio]`` section of the configuration file.

+See `paging.example.conf`_ for more detailed descriptons.

 Requirements